wkumari/draft-vandergaast-edns-client-subnet/README.md

    o  reverse engineer the algorithms (or data) used by the
       Authoritative Nameserver to calculate the optimized answer.

-   o  mount a DoS attack against an intermediate resolver, by forcing it
+   o  mount a denial-of-service attack against an Intermediate
-      to perform many more recursive queries than it would normally do, due to how caching is handled for queries containing the edns- client-subnet option.
+      Nameserver, by forcing it to perform many more recursive queries

-   Even without malicious intent, Third-party Resolvers providing answers to clients in multiple networks will need to cache different replies for different networks, putting more pressure on the cache.

-   To mitigate those problems:

-   o  Recursive Resolvers implementing edns-client-subnet should only
-      enable it in deployments where it is expected to bring clear advantages to the end users.
-For example, when expecting clients from a variety of networks or from a wide geographical area.
-Due to the high cache pressure introduced by edns-client-subnet, the feature must be disabled in all default configurations.